aroberge/reeborg-world-creation/README.md

 * **Reeborg's World is free;** you do not have to pay to use it.
   * I pay for the required hosting fees myself and currently have absolutely no plan to derive income from the site.
 * Reeborg's World is open source; the main repository is public and can be found at [https://github.com/aroberge/reeborg](https://github.com/aroberge/reeborg).
-I know that some teachers have installed a copy on their school servers for convenience and I have always try to offer support for those that want to do this.
+I know that some teachers have installed a copy on their school servers for convenience and I have always try to offer support for those who want to do this.
   * **TODO:** add info about the special repository and update the information on that repository.
 * All written material related to Reeborg's World, including this book, is freely available.
   * I might look into producing a paper version of this book to be sold at or near cost, but there will always be a free version available online.